- Overview: Ivory Coast (Cote d’Ivoire)

 - the distribution of working hours on days of the week;

 - the conditions under which employers may deviate from the rule of the collective timetable and practice individual;

 - where applicable and for certain professions, the number of hours in the workstation deemed to be equivalent to forty hours or two thousand four hundred hours of actual work;

 - the cases and conditions, including increased pay, in which overtime may be performed;

 - the cases and conditions in which collective interruptions of work may give rise to a subsequent increase in hours of work in order to compensate for such loss of activity, the hours thus recovered not being considered as overtime;

 - the conditions under which the social negotiators may enter into modulation agreements which, according to foreseeable seasonal fluctuations in the activities of the undertakings, result in an unequal distribution of normal working hours over the various periods of employment; year, periods of less activity being offset by periods of greater activity;

 - the limits within which overtime may be performed.

-Cote d’Ivoire’s minimum wage varies by occupation, the lowest minimum wageis 36,607 CFA franc per month for the industrial sector; a slightly higher minimum wage rate is applied for construction workers.
-Ivory Coast’s minimum wage was last changed in January 01, 1994.
+Cote d’Ivoire’s minimum wage varies by occupation, the lowest minimum wage is 36,607 CFA franc per month for the industrial sector; a slightly higher minimum wage rate is applied for construction workers.
+Ivory Coast’s minimum wage was last changed on January 01, 1994.

 The termination of the employment contract is subject to a notice given by the party who initiates the break.
 In the absence of collective agreements, a decree determines the conditions and duration of the notice, taking into account, in particular, the duration of the contract and the professional categories.